andrew9595/ViRac/README.md

 ### Pause Game
   - User can pause the game while in progress.
-  - User can resume the game when the game is in paused state.
+  - User can resume the game when it is paused.
-  - User can quit the game when the game is in paused state.
+  - User can quit the game if it is paused.

 ### Riding on Different Routes
 Users will be able to ride a pre-selected bicycle or PMD by selecting different routes such as road, PCN and walkway.
 Each route will present the user with different scenarios.